eclipse-langium/langium-website/content/docs/document-lifecycle.md

 {{</mermaid>}}

 ## Validation
-The `DocumentsValidator` creates an array of `Diagnostic` from a `langiumDocument`.
-This array of `Diagnostics` contains all errors that could have ocurred during lexing, parsing, and linking, and the results of a set of custom validations (i.e. language-specific validations).
+The `DocumentValidator` creates an array of `Diagnostic`s from a `LangiumDocument`.
+This array contains all errors that have occurred during lexing, parsing, and linking, and the results of a set of custom validations with varying severity (_error_, _warning_, _info_).
+The custom validations are registered with the `ValidationRegistry` service.

 After the diagnostics have been created, the document's state is set to `Validated`.

-At this point, all documents have been processed by the `DocumentBuilder` and the workspace is initialized.

 {{<mermaid>}}
 graph LR;
 A(<b>DocumentValidator</b><br><br><i>translate parser and linker errors to Diagnostics,<br>and executes custom validation checks</i>) --> B(<b>ValidationRegistry</b><br><br><i>manages custom validation checks for each AST node type</i>)
 {{</mermaid>}}

+At this point, all documents have been processed by the `DocumentBuilder` and the workspace is ready to process requests from the editor (e.g. completion).

 ## Modifications of a document
-When a `TextDocument` is modified, the client notifies the server, which triggers corresponding events.
-In Langium, a change in a `TextDocument`'s content or location leads to the invalidation of the associated `LangiumDocument`.
+When a `TextDocument` is modified, the language client (IDE) notifies the language server, which triggers corresponding events.
+In Langium, a change in a `TextDocument`'s content leads to the invalidation of the associated `LangiumDocument`.
 The document's state is set to `Changed` and the document's entry is removed from the `LangiumDocuments` service.
-If the `TextDocument` was deleted, the corresponding `langiumDocument` is removed from the index in the `IndexManager` service.
-If the document's content or URI was modified, a new instance of `LangiumDocument` is created as described [here](#creation-of-langiumdocuments).
-All other documents that may have been affected as a result of the modification get their references unlinked and their state set to the lowest from their own state or `Processed` (i.e. before linking).

-The `DocumentBuilder` then processed these newly created document along with `LangiumDocument`s that have not reached the `Validated` state as described above.
+If the `TextDocument` was deleted, the corresponding `LangiumDocument` is removed from the index in the `IndexManager` service.
+If the document's content was modified, a new instance of `LangiumDocument` is created [as described above](#creation-of-langiumdocuments).
+All other documents that may have been affected as a result of the modification get their references unlinked and their state is modified such that they run through the [linking phase](#linking) again.
+The `DocumentBuilder` then processed the newly created document along with all other documents that have not reached the `Validated` state yet.

+To determine which documents are affected by a change, the `IndexManager` uses the reference descriptions gathered in the [reference indexing phase](#indexing-of-cross-references).